dgestep/big-code-bang/README.md

  _Refresh_ button
  to force a dependency refresh.
 * Expand the root project and open the config/readme.txt file and follow the instructions to continue setting up the application in Intellij.
 These instructions were generated to match your specified server configuration values.

+## Gradle Wrapper

+The [Gradle Build Tool](https://gradle.org/) is used to build your application and manage its dependencies.
+It is not necessary for you to download and install Gradle.
+The Big Code Bang project includes the gradle wrapper, which is a script that downloads gradle for you at runtime, along with all other dependencies.
+The first execution of the gradle wrapper scripts will be slower because the gradle wrapper downloads the dependencies that are specified in the build.gradle file.
+Subsequent executions will be fast because the dependencies aren't downloaded again.

 ## Quality Assurance Checks